kchezik/rTDataScrub/manuscript/ms.md

 \end{equation}
 \end{linenomath*}

 where $\mu_{\sigma_{k}}$ is the mean variance estimate with error term $\varepsilon_{\sigma_{k}}$ describing the variance around the mean.
-These global models are particularly powerful when estimating parameters for sites where very little air or water temperature data were collected, thereby reducing overlap in the state models and improving state determination.
+These global models are particularly powerful when estimating parameters for sites where very little water temperature data were collected, thereby reducing overlap in the state models and improving state determination.

 *Temperature HMM*